 Raga – redness and Paka – suppuration due to Rakta vitiation.
 6.

 When pus formation further increases with lapse of time there is cavity formation inside the swelling, the skin becomes thin and destroyed by the Doshas, it is covered with wrinkles, black in colour and body hairs fall off.
 7.

-If the swelling produced by predominance of Kapha, ripening takes place slowly, hence signs of ripening do not manifest clearly, the swelling which is cold to touch, of the same colour as of the skin with milkd pain, hard to touch, like a stone.
-IT is also known as Raktapaka.8 – 9.
+If the swelling is produced by predominance of Kapha, ripening takes place slowly, hence signs of ripening do not manifest clearly, the swelling which is cold to touch, of the same colour as of the skin with mild pain, hard to touch, like a stone.
+It is also known as Raktapaka.
+8 – 9.

 Shastra Karma Vidhi – Procedure of surgical operation:-